-On its 51st anniversary, the Elmhurst College Jazz Festival boldly charges into its second half-century with quite an impressive lineup.
-Click on the names below to read more about the world-class artists performing at this year’s Festival.
+On its 52nd anniversary, the Elmhurst College Jazz Festival presses into its sixth decade with an impressive lineup.